City Baking Guide

 Wasatch altitude, stronger rise control.

-Use Park City's 7,000 ft preset to steady proof timing, hydration, and structure set.
+Use Park City's 7,000 ft preset when the jump from Salt Lake to mountain altitude starts showing up in proof timing, hydration, and center set.

-Park City kitchens sit near 7,000 feet, where reduced pressure and drier mountain air can make batters rise too quickly, doughs overproof, and bakes lose moisture faster than sea-level recipes expect.
+Park City is one of the clearest examples of why a nearby lower-altitude bake log does not always transfer.
+At around 7,000 feet, reduced pressure and drier mountain air can make batters rise too quickly, doughs overproof, and baked goods lose moisture faster than the same recipe would in Salt Lake City.

 Elevation7,000 ft